MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 }
 ```

-In the `lifecycle` block, add the `ignore_changes` meta-argument to prevent Terraform from trying to update these attributes during subsequent applies, that way Terraform won't try to update these values based on incomplete information from the state as they will no longer be defined in the source resource itself but in the new `materialize_source_table_{source}` resources.
+In the `lifecycle` block, add the `ignore_changes` meta-argument to prevent Terraform from trying to update these attributes during subsequent applies, that way Terraform won't try to update these values based on incomplete information from the state as they will no longer be defined in the source resource itself but in the new `materialize_source_table_{source_type}` resources.

 > Note: We will make the changes to those attributes a no-op, so the `ignore_changes` block will not be necessary.